rustybird/qubes-app-split-browser/README.md

 - Non-"Tor Browser" versions of Firefox should also work: Symlink `[/usr/local]/etc/split-browser-disp/22-firefox.bash.EXAMPLE` (or copy it, if you need to adjust the Firefox location) without the `.EXAMPLE` suffix.

+## Known bugs

+- With Tor Browser or Mullvad Browser: If Split Browser is started directly on a Security Level other then the default Standard (e.g. via `split-browser --safest` or the corresponding app menu entry) then manually changing the level in the same session is broken.

 ## Installation

 1. Create a new persistent qube or take an existing one, and configure it to launch the right disposables and (optionally, for safety against user error) to have no network access itself: